 Amrita Bindu is an Ayurvedic medicine containing salt, spices (Piper nigrum, Piper longum and Zingiber officinale), and herbs (Cyperus rotundus, Plumbago zeylanica, etc..

-This combination is an antioxidant that protects body against free radical induced oxidative damage.
+This combination is an antioxidant that protects the body against free radical induced oxidative damage.
 It is a useful medicine for digestive diseases and helps in Hyperacidity, Gastric Ulcer, Peptic Ulcer, Duodenal Ulcer, Flatulence, Burning Sensation of chest, Vomiting Sensation, Indigestion.

-Here is given more about Amrita Bind such as indication/therapeutic uses, composition and dosage.
+Here is given more about Amrita Bind such as indication/therapeutic uses, composition, and dosage.

 - Synonyms: Amrit Bindu

 - Availability: Online and at medical stores

 - Main Indication: Antioxidant inducer and to combat free radical damage

 - Dosha Effect: Balances Vata-Pitta-Kapha

 Key Ingredients of Amrita Bindu

 - Sunthi Zingiber officinale 3.7gm